-- § 1.
+§ 1.
 A student will only be allowed to sit examinations if the student has been correctly enrolled for the relevant academic year and if the student has been enrolled in the relevant course unit via the Student SelfService portal.
-The students enrolled in the course unit in question are entered in the exam list. - § 2.
+The students enrolled in the course unit in question are entered in the exam list.

+§ 2.
 If the student is not included in the exam list and is of the opinion that he should be admitted to the examination, the student should contact the faculty secretariat before the start of the examination at the latest.
 In exceptional circumstances, the examiner may decide that the student can be admitted to the examination on a conditional basis.
-If it becomes evident that the student has not been enrolled correctly, the examination will not be valid. - § 3.
-Proper enrolment for examinations is entirely dependent upon submission of the required certificates at the time of enrolment. - § 4.
-If there is an outstanding balance concerning the tuition fees, the student cannot legitimately participate in examinations. - § 5.
-A student who is suspended under Article 67, § 3 or Article 107, § 5 is not entitled to benefit from teaching activities or evaluation activities; participation in examinations which that already been taken is not legitimate and the student will be deemed not to have obtained any examination grades. - § 6.
+If it becomes evident that the student has not been enrolled correctly, the examination will not be valid.

+§ 3.
+Proper enrolment for examinations is entirely dependent upon submission of the required certificates at the time of enrolment.

+§ 4.
+If there is an outstanding balance concerning the tuition fees, the student cannot legitimately participate in examinations.

+§ 5.
+A student who is suspended under Article 67, § 3 or Article 107, § 5 is not entitled to benefit from teaching activities or evaluation activities; participation in examinations which that already been taken is not legitimate and the student will be deemed not to have obtained any examination grades.

+§ 6.
 Notwithstanding the provisions of Article 108, the faculties determine the conditions under which students are admitted to or excluded from taking examinations.
 These rules shall be made known to students from the start of the academic year.
 These rules are included in the supplementary faculty education and examination regulations.

-The conditions for being admitted to the examination (or another form of evaluation) are stipulated in the programme unit information and/or guidelines for students.
+The conditions under which the student is admitted or refused admission to the examinations are described in the programme component sheet.

+For course units for which attendance at classes is compulsory in order to take part in the examination exam, the student must be able to prove that it concerns a legitimate absence due to force majeure.

+absence due to force majeure (death of a relative, illness, injury, ...)

+No later than 3 calendar days after the end of the period of lawful absence, the student has to student must electronically forward proof of this to faclk@vub.be.

+The faculty secretariat may request the original paper certificate from the student.
+In this case, the student must provide the original attestation to the faculty secretariat within the week following the request, otherwise it will be considered an unauthorised absence.

+If an attestation is not submitted within the above deadlines, the absence will be considered unauthorised.

+The conditions concerning a valid medical certificate (Art.
+112) also apply outside the examination period apply.

+Students who are not allowed to take part in the examination (in the first term and possibly also in the second term) shall be informed at their VUB e-mail address no later than 7 calendar days before the start of the examination period in question in the first term.